MinghuiChen43/awesome-deep-phenomena/README.md

 ### 2020

+- Understanding Adversarial Examples from the Mutual Influence of Images and Perturbations. [[paper]](https://arxiv.org/abs/2007.06189)
+  - Chaoning Zhang, Philipp Benz, Tooba Imtiaz, In-So Kweon. *CVPR 2020*
+  - Digest: Our results suggest a new perspective towards the relationship between images and universal perturbations: Universal perturbations contain dominant features, and images behave like noise to them.
+We are the first to achieve the challenging task of a targeted universal attack without utilizing original training data.
+Our approach using a proxy dataset achieves comparable performance to the state-of-the-art baselines which utilize the original training dataset.

 - Understanding and Improving Fast Adversarial Training. [[paper]](https://arxiv.org/abs/2007.02617) [[code]](https://github.com/tml-epfl/understanding-fast-adv-training)
   - Maksym Andriushchenko, Nicolas Flammarion.
   - Digest: We explored the questions of when and why FGSM adversarial training works, and how to improve it by increasing the gradient alignment, and thus the quality of the solution of the inner maximization problem.